I've had a sports complex for a long time, and now you're gonna hear about it.

 #14 – Big time controversy here. #14 is retired in honor of Hall of Famer Jim Bunning.
 But Bunning played more for Detroit and pitched just six seasons for the Phillies, although he did accumulate an 89-73 record with a fine 2.93 ERA and almost 1200 strikeouts over that time. #14 was also worn by Pete Rose.
 The hit king played five years at #14 for the Phils and made 4 all-star teams, though a lot of that was just based on reputation by that point.
 But we're gonna go with a man who wore the number for 11 seasons.
 A three time all-star who knocked in 100 runs on six different occasions.
 A man who is in the top 10 in Phillies history in runs, RBI, hits, doubles, triples and home runs…Del Ennis.

 #17 – This hurts, as it has to be Scott Rolen.
 Ugh.
 Read my book to see how I feel about him, but for the purposes of this exercise, let’s just say that his Rookie of the Year award, 3 Gold Gloves and multiple seasons with 25 homers and 100 RBI still put him in the top spot here.
+Rhys Hoskins needed a few more years to make it happen.

 #19 – With 4 all-star selections and 223 home runs with the Phillies, Greg Luzinski is the unanimous choice here.
 Plus, some good BBQ at Bull’s.
 Mmm.

-#20 – Let’s see here, let’s see…hmm, #20 hasn’t been worn by a Phillie in almost 30 years.
+#20 – Let’s see here, let’s see…hmm, #20 hasn’t been worn by a Phillie in over 30 years.
 Have to go back a ways.
 Ok, it looks like Ruben Amaro Sr. was the only guy to wear it for more than three seasons up through the 60’s.
 Let’s see, getting near the end…oh.
 Here’s a guy.
 548 home runs, 12-time all-star, 10 Gold Gloves, 3 MVPs.
 Yeah, I guess we can give it to Michael Jack Schmidt.

 #21 – Bake McBride had five solid seasons with the Phillies, but the first two came while he wore #22.
 Still, he did enough from 1979-1981 to claim top honors at #21.
 Shout-out to old-timer Andy Seminick who gives Bake a run for his money.

 #22 – This number has a rich history of awesome names.
-Former Phils to have worn it include Snipe Hansen, Blondy Ryan and Schoolboy Rowe.
+Former Phils to have worn it include Snipe Hansen, Blondy Ryan, and Schoolboy Rowe.
 It was even Mike Schmidt’s first number.
-I thought perhaps that Andrew McCutchen would stake a claim, but he falls just short of wrestling the number away from the defending champ, Pete Incaviglia, who wore it in 1993 and 1994.
+I thought perhaps that Andrew McCutchen would stake a claim, but he fell just short of wrestling the number away from the defending champ, Pete Incaviglia, who wore it in 1993 and 1994.
 Inky Dinky Doo had a career high 89 RBI during that ’93 season.

 #24 – Congrats to Mike Lieberthal.
 He took a lot of abuse while he was here, but you can’t deny he was a solid guy for the organization.
-And according to JAWS, which is some fancy stat, he was the 112th best catcher in baseball history.
+And according to JAWS, which is some fancy stat, he was the 120th best catcher in baseball history.
 Not too shabby.
 I think.
 Anyway, I do feel kind of bad that he played for the Phillies between 1994 and 2006, which made up the entirety of their playoff drought that went from 1993 to 2007.
 Was he the problem, or was it a crazy coincidence?
 Either way, he’s the top guy here.

 #29 – The one-balled wonder himself, John Kruk, wore it from 1991-94, and was able to bat .310 over that span of time, even hitting 15 triples!
 Kruk also made three straight all-star appearances and embodied Philadelphia, as he pretty much continues to do to this day.
-Raul Ibanez creeps into the conversation, but his impact was nowhere near Kruk’s.
+Raul Ibañez creeps into the conversation, but his impact was nowhere near Kruk’s.

 #30 – I know we’re all big fans of Porfi Altamirano, but you can’t argue with Dave Cash.
 He played just three years for the Phillies (1974-76), but he was an all-star each time and led the league in at bats all three years.
 The guy showed up to play every day.
 His league-leading total of 213 hits in 1975 is the most by any Phillie in the last 60 years.
 A good little ballplayer, as Chris Wheeler would say.